Banner image

 • eat a high-fat diet

-• have a close family member who has had uterine, colon or ovarian cancer.
-This may be a sign of Lynch syndrome (hereditary non-polyposis colorectal cancer or HNPCC).
+• have a close family member who has had uterine, colon or ovarian cancer, which may be a sign of Lynch syndrome (hereditary nonpolyposis colorectal cancer or HNPCC)

 • have diabetes